 For Yu-Gi-Oh cards, I tend to use the values that are listed on the TCGPlayer.com website.
 When you look up a card on TCGPlayer.com, it gives you a low value, a medium value, and a high value.
 Generally, the Mid (or Medium) value is the price at which most people are willing to buy a card.
 This value is assigned by TCGPlayer's tracking software as the median price at which most sellers are pricing that particular card.

 For Pokemon cards, you'd likely want to use Troll and Toad.
 While Troll and Toad is mostly known for Magic the Gathering cards, they also sell a great many Pokemon cards, as well.
-TCGPlayer does not track Pokemon card prices particularly well, and the list price on Troll And Toad is generally around the price you'll see cards listed for on EBay.
+TCGPlayer does sell some Pokemon cards, but not to the degree that Troll and Toad does.
+The list price on Troll And Toad is generally around the price you'll see cards listed for on EBay anyway.
 You will find that a large number of holographic cards in Pokemon tend to only sell for about $0.50 to $1 USD.
 However, if you go onto EBay and find that card is actually selling for around 2-3 dollars, then it's perhaps worth a shot to sell it.

 On the other hand, 50 cent holos are usually better off being sold in groups of 5 or 10 as a lot, as bidding wars can ensue and end up netting you more than the lot is actually worth.
 If the lot sells for less than the individual Troll and Toad prices overall, as long as you make profit after fees and shipping, then you've still made out.
 This is simply because those holos are considered "bulk" to most people and moving them at all is a plus.
 All in all, Troll and Toad is the best and easiest way to see if you have a card worth $5 or more.